 They also run drop-in sessions four days a week and everything discussed with a GSA is confidential.
 Workshops are well attended throughout the year and cover a number of study-related topics, including essay writing, revision and exam techniques.

 I strongly advise students to use the GSA service as much as possible.
 I’ve been in there a few times and they were most helpful.Emily Millgate, LLB

 When you arrive in September you will be assigned an Advisor, who is there to support you throughout your studies.
 They have weekly office hours and are on hand to give academic advice, discuss your work, and help you interpret essay and exam feedback.
 Unlike school or sixth form college, you are expected to work independently at university, and some students find this transition a little daunting at first.
-Your academic adviser will be available to give you guidance and advice, so be sure to make the most of their knowledge and expertise.
+Your Advisor will be available to give you guidance and advice, so be sure to make the most of their knowledge and expertise.

 The most interesting part of my course is learning from lecturers that are highly experienced in their field of Law – in particular Contract Law and Criminal Law.
 Their anecdotes of their work life made the learning experience much more interesting and memorable.
 Amudha Vaidyanathan, Senior Status LLB